-2022 Management Book of the year - Awards Longlist announced
+2022 Management Book of the Year Awards Short List and Category Winners announced

 Explore our bookshelf must-haves with our 2022 long-listed books.
 Get stuck into some of the best new management and leadership literature, guaranteed to inform and inspire you.

 Meet our 2022 Management Book of the Year winner

 The Power of Difference

 Simon Fanshawe is the co-founder of Diversity by Design, where he works with public, private and third sector companies to bring about meaningful change in the diversity of their talent and the true inclusiveness of their culture.